 A regimented bathing routine was established in the 1800s according to the tradition of the European spas.
 This routine is still used at most of the bathhouses today.
 You may decline any portions you do not wish to have.
 This is the experience at the Buckstaff Bathhouse.

 1. Purchase a bath ticket and lock your valuables in a security box.

 2. You will be guided to the dressing room where an attendant provides a bathsheet for you to wear.

-4. Full steam cabinets (two minutes) or head-out cabinets (five minutes) can benefit lung or sinus conditions.
+4. Full vapor cabinets, or closets, (two minutes) or head-out cabinets (five minutes) can benefit lung or sinus conditions.

 5. Sitz (sitting) tubs filled with 108-degree water for ten minutes are great for problems and pains in the lower back.

 6. Applications of hot packs (up to four for twenty minutes) provide heat therapy for specific aches or pains.

 7. The two-minute cool-down needle shower is a refreshing, tingling experience.

 8. A full-body Swedish massage lasting twenty minutes or more is optional and costs extra.